mbh1620/Car-Telemetry-Receive-Server/dataStructure/KIST_Data.md

-Kist data structure however might not be used as we are looking to replace the Kistner module
+Kist data structure however might not be used as we are looking to replace the Kistler module

     0 - velX
     1 - velY